juicedata/juicefs-csi-driver/docs/CSI.md

 ### Creating volume

-Volume needs to be created before mounting, but JuiceFS CSI driver does nothing in this step since the file system is provisioned outside Kubernetes via [JuiceFS console](https://juicefs.com/console/) and configured statically in `spec/csi/volumeHandler` attribute of the [PersistentVolume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).
+Volume can be created before mounting or the first time mounting in Kubernetes, read [basic example](../examples/basic) for details.

 Kubernetes will proceed the following actions: